 D6.
-Data Marketplace – Decentralized data marketplace or exchange is a network run on a secure, smart contract blockchain that enables users to restore control over their data and monetize data assets without relying on a centralized platform.
+Data Marketplace – A decentralized Data Marketplace or exchange is a network run on a secure, smart contract blockchain that enables users to restore control over their data and monetize data assets without relying on a centralized platform.

 D7.
 Data Owner – The Data Owner is the owner of a certain piece of data, usually the same as the entity that generated said data (referred to as the Data Generator).

 D8.
 Data Stream – A logical data abstraction for data buffers.
 Acts as an ephemeral “stream” of data and persists for a set period of time in the network until it is purged in the online systems, thereafter, moved to nearline data systems, and ultimately moved to offline data systems.

 D9.
 Dealer Management System (DMS) – A Dealer Management System (DMS) is a software suite that provides the tools auto dealers need to more effectively run their businesses.

 D10.
 Decentralized Identifier (DID) – W3C Decentralized Identifier (DID) represents a globally unique identifier that can be resolved to a DID Document, or de-referenced on a specific distributed ledger network, much like a URL on the Internet.

 D11.
 Decentralized Storage System (DSS) – A DSS is a non-static collection of data storage nodes with a global identifier where each node typically consists of a set of object revisions (“commits”) which each represent a change (creation, update, or deletion) of a single node object.
 Each commit is signed, immutable, and content-addressable (typically stored and referenced by its hash).